anilkunwar/temperature_dependent_material_properties/README.md

+#In addition to the material properties of Au and Ti, this repository consists of the code for describing the heat input from laser medium.

 # The  heat input from laser to the surface
 1. The heat flux from flat top heat source is imported in the finite element model through the user defined function  (filename: LaserHeatSource.F90)